 You can even blur your face using long exposure techniques if you do not want to show your face or if that technique goes well with the story.

 4. Fantasy Or Sci-Fi Self-Portrait

-If you are someone who is interested in fantasy, Sci-Fi, etc., you can create fairy tales or fictional kinds of stories through self-portraiture.
+If you are interested in fantasy, sci-fi, etc., you can create fairy tales or fictional kinds of stories through self-portraiture.
 In this case, you will need the right costumes, props, and some extra time invested in post-processing to get the desired outcome.

 5. Studio Self-Portrait

-You do not have to keep the self-portraits limited to environmental or documentary but can capture amazing studio-quality self-portraits of yourself in a controlled location or environment that has good light (desirable for your style).
-You will need to capture some test shots to decide on the right light for your studio portrait.
+You do not have to keep the self-portraits limited to environmental or documentary but can capture amazing studio-quality self-portraits of yourself in a controlled location or environment with good light (desirable for your style).
+You must capture some test shots to decide on the lighting for your studio portrait.

 6. Multiplicity Self-Portrait